jhansel/sem_python/README.md

 pylint3 /path/to/file.py > pylint_report
 ```

-To apply it to the entire code base,
+To apply it to the entire code base, you can use the provided script:

 ```
-pylint3 sem_python > pylint_report
+./linter.sh
 ```